Cholesterol drug shows promise in preventing colon cancer for colitis patients

 Summary

 This study tests whether atorvastatin, a widely used cholesterol medication, can reduce the risk of colon cancer in people with long-standing ulcerative colitis who carry a specific genetic mutation (P53).
-About 42 participants will receive either atorvastatin or a placebo, and researchers will measure changes in cancer-related markers from colonoscopy biopsies.
+About 42 participants will take either atorvastatin or a placebo for a period, and researchers will measure changes in colon tissue samples to see if the drug lowers cancer-related markers.
 The goal is to find a safe, affordable way to prevent cancer in this high-risk group.

 Get updates